czarly/mollywallet-docker/README.md

 ./run-molly.sh
 ```

 The GUI wallet should show up now.
+The interface will get stuck while downloading the dependencies.
+Give it some time to download 2 .jar files with about 50 MB each to the config folder.
+Kill the app from the terminal window and run the command again.

 ## Keyfiles